MarkLitinskiy/c-pong-game/README.md

 ***When one of the players scores 21 points, congratulations to the winner are displayed on the screen and the game ends.==***

+### Project build

-Build the project via Makefile in the src folder - *make*
+The project is build through a Makefile in the src folder with the command *make*